Release Notes#

 Certain problems, especially very small ones, may be solved entirely during presolve preprocessing and therefore use no QPU time; if this occurs, the solver indicates it in the info field in the returned sampleset.

-As of this release, Leap as a SaaS product is available on the AWS Marketplace as D-Wave Leap Quantum Cloud Service.
+As of this release, the Leap service is available on the AWS Marketplace as D-Wave Leap Quantum Cloud Service.

 Revised SAPI REST Developer Guide Available#

-The SAPI REST Developer Guide has been revised for the convenience of users implementing their own SAPI client instead of using the standard client provided by Ocean.
+The SAPI REST Developer Guide has been revised for the convenience of users implementing their own SAPI client instead of using the standard client provided by Ocean software.

 This release enables quantum-classical hybrid CQM solvers, for example, hybrid_constrained_quadratic_model_v1, to accept CQMs with weighted constraints.
 A constraint can be either “hard” or “soft.”
 Soft constraints are weighted in relative importance to the objective, other constraints, or both, and thus can be violated to achieve an overall good solution; whereas hard constraints must be satisfied.
 Previously, all constraints were hard.
 For example, if you want employees to work 8 hours with optional overtime of up to 4 hours per day, then the soft constraint is a workday of no more than 8 hours and the hard constraint is a workday of a maximum of 12 hours.
 For a code example, see the dimod.ConstrainedQuadraticModel.add_constraint_from_model method.